scalameta/metals/docs/troubleshooting/proxy.md

 If Maven Central is not available for your workspace it might be best to use Coursier's mirrors.
 Especially since Coursier boostrap tries to download the core of Coursier from Maven Central directly, which can only be changed using the mirrors.
-Not all functionalities are yet available for the boostrapped Coursier version, including custom repositories, so mirrors are really the only way to fix this.
+Not all functionalities are yet available for the bootstrapped Coursier version, including custom repositories, so mirrors are really the only way to fix this.